 Have you ever had a moment while reading a book when you just burst out laughing and invited stares from strangers?
-Of course, though, it didn't matter, because the book was like a friend, passing on an inside joke with you as the world passed by.
-That’s why we say that apart from a dog, books are a man’s best friend.
+Of course, it didn't matter, because the book was like a friend, passing on an inside joke with you as the world passed by.
+That’s why we say that books are a man’s best friend apart from a dog.
 Reading a book is always a good thing.
-However, finding a book that truly tickles your funny bone can be harder than you think.
+However, finding a book that genuinely tickles your funny bone can be more complicated than you think.
 But here’s a general set of issues you will face in your search for the best comedy books:

-The title of the book will not even seem to match the comedy genre.
+The book's title will not even seem to match the comedy genre.

 The best comedy books don’t do that well.

 Amazon offers recommendations, but if people can’t find them, well, what can Amazon do?